Franco Girolami

 Franco Girolami (born February 14, 1992) is an Argentine motor racing driver.
 He won Formula Renault Plus, TC2000, Top Race V6, TCR Europe and TCR Italy championships.

-Franco is the brother of the WTCR driver Néstor Girolami.
+Girolami is the brother of the WTCR driver Néstor Girolami.

 Racing career

-Franco started his sports career in 2008, focusing on the next years in open-wheel championships.
-In 2011 he won the Formula Renault Plus championship and was runner-up in Formula Renault Argentina.
-In the next year, he was TC2000 champion with six wins in 10 races.
+Girolami started his sports career in 2008, focusing on the next years in open-wheel championships.
+In 2011, he won the Formula Renault Plus championship and was runner-up in Formula Renault Argentina.
+In the next year, he was TC2000 champion with six wins in ten races.

-In 2013 he made his debut in Súper TC2000 with the Chevrolet Argentina factory team and the next year in Top Race V6.
+In 2013, Girolami made his debut in Súper TC2000 with the Chevrolet Argentina factory team, and the next year in Top Race V6.

-Franco returned to being a full-time Súper TC2000 driver only in 2020 with Fiat Racing Team.
-Between 2015 and 2019 he raced with Gabriel Furlán's team in TRV6, with Mitsubishi cars.
+Girolami returned to being a full-time Súper TC2000 driver only in 2020 with Fiat Racing Team.
+Between 2015 and 2019, he raced with Gabriel Furlán's team in TRV6, with Mitsubishi cars.
 He won the title in 2018 with three wins and one point ahead of seven-time champion Agustín Canapino.
 Third was his brother Néstor.
-In 2019 he won five races and was second in the championship, behind Matías Rossi, while in 2020 he won two races and finished third.
+In 2019, he won five races and was second in the championship, behind Matías Rossi, while in 2020, he won two races and finished third.

-His first race in a championship outside of Argentina was in 2018, in Stock Car Brasil, invited by Denis Navarro.
-In 2020 he participated in rounds of TCR Italy and TCR Europe championships.
-He wins the first race of 2021 TCR Italy at Misano after starting in pole position.
-Weeks later, he also achieved his first victory in TCR Europe, at Zandvoort, and is the championship leader.
-Won for the second time at Monza, but lost the championship to Mikel Azcona.
+Girolami's first race in a championship outside of Argentina was in 2018, in Stock Car Brasil, invited by Denis Navarro.
+In 2020, he participated in rounds of TCR Italy and TCR Europe championships.
+He won the first race of 2021 TCR Italy at Misano after starting in pole position.
+Weeks later, he also achieved his first victory in TCR Europe, at Zandvoort, and became the championship leader.
+He won for the second time at Monza, but lost the championship to Mikel Azcona.

-In 2022, Girolami claimed the TCR Europe title in his first season with Audi Sport Team Comtoyou PSS.He had four wins and podiums at all rounds, outscoring runner-up Tom Coronel by more than 100 points.
+In 2022, Girolami claimed the TCR Europe title in his first season with Audi Sport Team Comtoyou PSS.
+He had four wins and podiums at all rounds, outscoring runner-up Tom Coronel by more than 100 points.
 The following year, he won the TCR Italy Touring Car Championship with Aikoa Racing.